oktadev/okta-blog/_source/_posts/2022-09-21-angular-dependency-injection.md

 ### Configure with `useFactory`

 The `useFactory` option allows us to use a factory method to create a dependency.
 This option is a great use case if you have dynamic values to consider when creating the dependency.
-It's also how we can use a [Factory Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) for creating our dependencies.
+It's also how we can use a [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) for creating our dependencies.

 In this example, let's say in your Language Learning application, if the user is learning French, we want to show a croissant in the `BreadComponent` instead of a loaf of bread.
 The user's language selection is in the user's config, so the example code looks like this: